nguerrao/ADA-or-Nada-/index.md

 ### ***Abstract***

 Replication is an important process today because of its main interests.
-The main objective of this article is to validate 3 proposals, that have already been replicated on the Twitter test proposal study, on other platforms and to re-test their sustainability.
+The main objective of this article is to validate 3 proposals, that have already been replicated on the Testing Propositions Derived from Twitter Studies paper, on other platforms and to re-test their sustainability.
 Here we choose Instagram.
 After replicating this proposals on Instagram, we can generalize it to describe the behavior of social media users.